This is my bio and as bio it’s written in the third person, either that or I’m really really pretentious.

 Akil returned to The Princeton Review from 2014 to 2018, first serving as Director of Strategic Initiatives and then as Director of Equity and Access, where his focus was on helping public schools, non-profit organizations, and community based organizations understand standardize tests and develop affordable solutions for their students.

 Currently, Akil serves as a consultant to industry, working with a wide range of institutions and organizations providing analysis, developing programs, and delivering workshops about access to higher education, developing supplemental education programs and understanding admission testing.
-He’s consulted with test prep companies to build only prep programs and universities to train their staff.
+He’s consulted with test prep companies to build online prep programs and universities to train their staff.
 Akil resides in New York City with his beautiful wife and two amazing sons.

 Here is a recent tweet from when I spoke at University of Illinois:

 Here are a few of my speaking engagements that have been recorded and live on the interwebs:

 Daily News Op-Ed: SHSAT test changes: Too timid to improve diversity

 The Hechinger Report: Why the new SAT is not the answer

 Amsterdam News: The Lack of Black and Brown Students at Specialized High Schools

 Diverse Issues in Higher Ed: Ed Grants for AP Exams ‘More Pyrite than Gold”